DBJDBJ/windows_plus_plus/readme.md

 Details

-Generally look into project properties, to learn.
+Generally look into project properties.
 In particular:

 1. Every Project character set must be set to: "Not Set"
    1. that is `_UNICODE` and `UNICODE` must be undefined
    2. for some reason const had not type: `const whatever = 42`
       1. so we changed all of them to `#define`'s
+2. c++ exceptions are switched off

 ---